open-esq/regulationcrowdfunding/corporate_form.md

 There is the question of what happens if someone gives our ledger a fake name and address.
 Purchasers should be warned beforehand, and even perhaps be forced to agree to a click-wrapped agreement, that if they give false information, their stock could be dissolved.
 If we suspect fraud, we could verify the account by sending a letter to the address provided.
 If we receive a return-to-sender, we could freeze the account until or unless the person listed in the ledger can verify his/her information.

 Another question is whether we should allow anyone with an Ethereum address to purchase Primal ETH stocks this way.
-For now, the answer is likely "no", as we are still in an experimental stage.
-For demostration purposes, the process could be shown to be done automatically, but we should approve actual stock transfers.
+There are two options here: (i) permissionless stock sales; and (ii) permissioned stock sales.

+With a permissionless stock sale mechanism, Validation Tokens would be given to anyone who submits their name and address.
+This mechanism seems to fit in well with overarching ethos of the cryptocurrency space, that decentralized and permissionless are the only way forward.
+However, SEC dicta seems to imply that selling to the general public will invite scrutiny, even absent explicit statutory violations.
+In other words, if companies sell to the public, the SEC will find a reason to shut you down.
+Take this passage from the DAO report for example:

+> Anyone was eligible to purchase DAO Tokens (as long as they paid ETH).
+There were no limitations placed on the number of DAO Tokens offered for sale, the number of purchasers of DAO Tokens, or the level of sophistication of such purchasers.

+> DAO Token holders were not restricted from re-selling DAO Tokens acquired in the offering, and DAO Token holders could sell their DAO Tokens in a variety of ways in the secondary market and thereby monetize their investment..."

+Later on in the report while applying the *Howey* Test, the SEC emphasized that "form should be disregarded for substance."
+The underlying policy at play, which is also the very impetus for the creation of the SEC, is need to protect unsophisticated investors from losing their life savings.
+In implementing this policy, the SEC would use whatever mechanisms are at its disposal.

+In this vein, the SEC could argue that a permissionless sale of equities puts the unsophisticated public-at-large at risk, and therefore it should be shut down, even absent a clear statutory violation.

+There's always the option of fighting enforcement actions in court, but the time and expense needed for such litigation would be high, and the risk and reward would be low.
+Courts generally defer to agencies (see (Chevron v.
+Natural Resources Defense Council, Inc.)[https://www.law.cornell.edu/supremecourt/text/467/837]), which means we'd be fighting an uphill battle.
+There's also the likelihood of our reputation being damaged by the mere accusation of wrongdoing, which will likely be dissiminated in the press and on social media.
+As such, any reputation we might've eaned with the community for implementing permissionless trading of our stock could be offset.

+Which brings us to the permissioned option.
+Delaware law allows directors *or* stockholders to decide the terms of restricted stock.
+We could let either group vote on whether to issue a validation to a new investor after an opportunity to assess the investor's character and background.
+With fewer, close investors, Primal ETH appears to have more of the *form* of traditional, private corporations.
+And with the opportunity to assess the investor's character and background, we'd be in a better position to avoid any unsophisticated investors.

+This, of course, only perpetuates the problem of income inequality by excluding average investors in favor for experienced ones.
+Not only is this detrimental public policy, but it could also harm our reputation.
+The problem is that the state has an interest in keeping its citizens solvent because impoverished citizens are more likely to use public resources like medicare, welfare, and subsidized housing.
+If a publicly distributed asset bubble pops, the state would become overwhelmed with wards.
+To prevent this, the state bars its average citizens from investing in certain speculative assets.
+But this bar also acts as a gatekeeper, preventing average investors from purchasing high risk/high reward investments (unless the state is the beneficiary of the purchase as in the case of state lotteries).
+These investments therefore are in the sole domain of elite investors, who're often times already wealthy.
+Thus, as the old saying goes, the rich get richer and the poor get poorer.

+This labyrinth of competing policies is something we should keep in mind in case we're able to find an equitable path forward.
+But for now, we should use a permissioned system for distributing Validation Tokens.

-Regardless, once an Ethereum address has a Validation Token, and we have a name and physical address associated with that account, the purchaser can purchase stock from our smart contract.
+Once an Ethereum address has a Validation Token, and we have a name and physical address associated with that account, the purchaser can purchase stock from our smart contract.

 #### Smart Contract